at MaineHealth in Rockport, Maine, United States

 Stage 4: Proficient

 This is someone who perceives a situation as a whole rather than in terms of parts.
 With holistic understanding, decision-making is less labored since the professional has a perspective on which of the many attributes and aspects present are the important ones.
 The proficient performer considers fewer options and hones in on the accurate region of the problem.

 Stage 5: Expert

 The expert professional is one who no longer relies on an analytical principle (rule, guideline, and maxim) to connect an understanding of the situation to an appropriate action.
 With an extensive background of experience, the expert has an intuitive grasp of the situation and focuses in on the accurate region of the problem without wasteful consideration of a larger range of unfruitful possibilities.
 (Adapted from Benner, 1984, pp. 13-34)

 Required Minimum Knowledge, Skills, and Abilities (KSAs)

-Education: Graduate of an accredited school of Nursing.
+Graduate of an accredited school of nursing and current licensure on the State of Maine Board of Nursing.

 Articulates elements of professional practice and demonstrates:

 Knowledge of Evidence Based Practice and Patient and Family C entered C are